3DCoded/Happy-Hare/Blobing-and-Stringing.md

 > [!IMPORTANT]
 > 1. The really important reference point is the internal nozzle "shoulder".
 This is considered the 0mm reference point for most parameters.
 For CHT nozzle this will be further away from the tip than regular nozzles.
-> 2. You can see how the `toolhead_xxx_to_nozzle` settings and `toolhead_ooze_reduction` are related, so while you can tune the former ignore latter, it is recommended you use them correctly so that Happy Hare is able to optimize print quality and correctly control purge volumes.
+> 2. You can see how the `toolhead_XXX_to_nozzle` settings and `toolhead_ooze_reduction` are related, so while you can tune the former and ignore latter, it is recommended you use them correctly so that Happy Hare is able to optimize print quality and correctly control purge volumes.
 > 3. `toolhead_ooze_reduction` is dependent on your extruder and nozzle.
-High flow systems generally have a much higher value than regular.
+High flow systems generally have a much higher value (more residual filament stuck in extruder) than regular ones.

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Calibrating Toolhead

 Ok, now you know what the correct meaning of the dimensions are the next question is how to discover them for your setup.
 For everything other than `toolhead_ooze_reduction` it is possible to use accurate CAD models to measure them (remember to use the internal shoulder in the nozzle).
 If you have a toolhead sensor there is now an automated way to measure!
-If not, then you can refer back to this wiki where we will collate verified measurements for common toolheads and once you have those set experiment to discover `toolhead_ooze_reduction`
+If not, then you can refer back to this wiki where we will collate verified measurements for common toolhead combinations and once you have those set experiment to discover the correct `toolhead_ooze_reduction` setting.

 You have a toolhead sensor...

 Now Happy Hare can help with a new `MMU_CALIBRATE_TOOLHEAD` command.
 The complete process is to start with a CLEAN extruder/nozzle.
 To do this you need to perform a cold pull where you warm up the extruder, purge some filament, then cool.
 At the right temperature you manually pull the filament out with a bit of force pulling all the old residue and carbon deposits.
 This is something that most of you probably already know how to do, but for those that need help you can run the supplied `MMU_COLD_PULL` macro and follow directions.
-This is documented [later in this page](TODO).
+This is documented [later in this page](#---cleaning-extruder-with-a-cold-pull).

 ### Step 1: With a CLEAN toolhead (after cold pull)